J.CO Donuts: History

-J.CO opened its first branch in Indonesia in 2005 with a total 236 stores in 2020.
-In Singapore, they opened their first branch in 2008 with a total of 3 stores.
-In 2012, J.CO entered the Philippines with now 57 stores opened as of 2022.
-In December 2016, J.CO opened its first branch in Hong Kong..
-It currently has 3 stores in Hong Kong.

 Products

+Donuts

 J.CO's donut flavors are either named using eponyms or word plays such as puns.
+One example is, Alcapone, the most popular donut flavor, inspired by the most-wanted Italian American gangster Al Capone.

+Flavors

-One example is, Alcapone, the most popular donut flavor, inspired by most-wanted Italian American gangster Al Capone.
-As of 2017, they have launched over 45 flavors, some of which are inspired by local tastes such as their kaya donut and kurma donut.
+As of 2017, they have launched over 45 flavors, some of which are inspired by local tastes, such as their kaya donut and kurma donut.

+Other products

 Some complementary products they sell include J.CRONUT (croissant donuts), J.POPS (mini bite-size donuts), J.CLUB (donut sandwiches), J.COOL (frozen yogurt), and gourmet selections of pastries, sandwiches and salads.
 The J.COFFEE line features a variety of coffee beverages ranging from the classics to iced blends.